ADGEfficiency/programming-resources/computers.md

 [Hackers & Painters: Big Ideas from the Computer Age](https://en.wikipedia.org/wiki/Hackers_%26_Painters) - Chapter 10

+Languages differ in many ways - one of the most important is **the abstractions offered to the programmer**

+Properties of languages
+- level - how close to the metal you are
+- static vs. dynamic
+- compiled vs. interpreted
+- size of community (how easy it is to find help online)

 ## Computer time versus programmer time

+Classic tradeoff between how fast a program is versus how hard a language is to use

-Computer time has become cheaper
-- programmer time is as valuable as ever
+Computer time has become cheaper, programmer time is as valuable as ever

 ## Landscape

-Fast = C or C++
+Fast = C, C++, Rust

 Business = Java

-Data, scientific & web = Python
+Data, scientific = Python , R , Julia

-Academics = R or MatLab
+Academics = R, MatLab, Fortran

-Web/browser = Javascript
+Web, browser = Javascript, Ruby, Python, Go

 Data engineering = Scala

+Mobile = Swift, Kotlin

+Notable mentions = Lisp, Perl, Haskell

 ## Machine code